-Operations Management is one of the most important components of running a business.
-While a well-run operations function might not grab headlines on a regular basis, it is nevertheless very crucial to a company when delivering innovative products to consumers around the world in a cost-effective and timely manner.
+Operations management is one of the most important components of running a business.
+According to Forbes, operations management professionals are just as important as front-facing professionals such as marketing and salespeople, yet operations management professionals might not grab headlines on a regular basis.1 These employees help deliver innovative products to consumers around the world in a cost-effective and timely manner.

-Operations Management is a core aspect of business.
-It is responsible for a number of key functions of a business, including:
+Operations management is a core aspect of business.
+It is responsible for several key functions of a business, including:

 - Managing logistical processes and the overall supply chain